Support

 Posted on 4/21/13

 Ah.
-This is the competition that takes place in the Tavern, between all players who are tied with the most butterflies.
-And the question is about whether players are permitted to abstain from the competition (for in some cases they may not be in the running for the Hero Award so why bother right?).
-But alas, even if the Hero Award is not within grasp for this character, the implications of not participating could sway the outcome for those in the running (also known as the "Kingmaker" conundrum).
-In the spirit of the Victory Phase, which is not only about winning the Hero Award, but also about earning Badges for prestige and honor, players should (and in this case must) participate in the butterfly collecting competition.
+This is the competition that takes place in the Tavern between all players who are tied with the most butterflies.
+And the question is about whether players are permitted to abstain from the competition (for in some cases they may not be in the running for the Medallion so why bother right?).
+But alas, even if the Medallion is not within grasp for this character the implications of not participating could sway the outcome for those in the running (also known as the "Kingmaker" conundrum).
+In the spirit of the Joyous Gathering, which is not only about winning the Medallion but also about earning Badges for prestige and honor, players should (and if it comes down to it must) participate in the butterfly collecting competition.
 This way, the character is showing good sportsmanship and giving the Tavern patrons a better show - they like that a lot.
 Thanks for the question Mergatroyd.

-Just a small corner of the website where a few... hidden artifacts appear to have been stashed
+Just a small corner of the website where a few... hidden artifacts have been uncovered

 Mosquito Copyright © Tony Martin